mescu74/systematic-review-assistant/docs/architecture.md

 -   **LLM Agent Layer (`src/sr_assistant/app/agents/`):**
     -   `screening_agents.py`: Contains the LangChain LCEL chains for abstract screening (`screen_abstracts_chain`) which includes parallel conservative and comprehensive reviewer logic.
 Defines prompts and LLM interactions for screening.
-    -   `Conceptual Resolver Chain`: Represents the LangChain LCEL chain (to be fully implemented based on `prd-resolver.md`) responsible for taking outputs from the two screening reviewers and producing a final `ScreeningResolutionSchema`.
+    -   `Conceptual Resolver Chain`: Represents the LangChain LCEL chain (to be fully implemented based on `prd-resolver.md`) responsible for taking outputs from the two screening reviewers and producing a final `ResolverOutputSchema`.
     -   These agents are invoked by the Service Layer (specifically `ScreeningService`).

 -   **Data Persistence Layer (Supabase PostgreSQL):**